 How to Play Capture the Flag

 Kick the Can

-I'm not sure the best name for this game (the one we used to use probably isn't appropriate!), but the idea is simple.
+I'm not sure the best name for this game (the one we used to use probably isn't appropriate!), but the idea is simple and can be played in any open space where you can form up in a circle and have others run around the inside of the circle.
 One person is designated as "it", another is the person being chased, and the rest of the players form a circle.
 The players link arms in pairs and the game is played by the person being chased linking arms on one side of a pair, which then releases the person on the other side of the link to start running.
 The "it" person is trying to tag the person who is being chased, and then once they do tag that person, they become the chased person and can then link arms with one of the pairs before being tagged back.
 Confusing?
 It isn't all that confusing, but as I am typing this, I'm also wondering if it was really all that fun, or if we just liked linking arms with the girls in Jr. High! :)